jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 ### Hard disk space
 Requires approximately 270 MB for each monitored SQL Server instance and the corresponding monitored Windows host on which the SQL Server instance resides.
 Retains 7 days of historical data for each connection in the Playback Database by default.
 This is configurable.

 This estimate assumes default configuration in an average environment.
 Actual space used will depend on your environment and any data collection/storage configuration changes that are made.
-For more information, see the Spotlight on SQL Server Sizing Wizard.
+For more information, see the Spotlight Enterprise Sizing Wizard.
 You can access the wizard from the Spotlight Installation Center.

 ### SQL Server